CarolWStone/Edinburgh-Festival-Fringe-2020/README.md

 - Xinyu Wang, s2028574, repository contributor ainuanwang1.
 - Wenyu Liu, s1976390, repository contributor WenyuLiu126.
 - Weiran Li, s2128759, repository contributor ranranzuikeai1.
-- Yueli Sun, s2039949, repository contributor Chestnutsun
+- Yueli Sun, s2039949, repository contributor Chestnutsun.

 Our data comes from the Edinburgh Festivals Listings API.
 We use Python for data analysis.
 For assignment 3, we further analyse the activities from different countries, activities that provide accessible services, activities that give different age categories, and the warnings provided by activities.
 For our final creation, We did an in-depth analysis of accessible services and age categories, and we separately combined these two factors with other meaningful information in the data.